 There are many eye diseases that can impact a baby’s vision.
 While few can be related to alignment and focus issues, some can lead to critical conditions.
-Ensure your baby receives immediate medical attention so that its eye health can be maintained.
+It is important to ensure that your baby receives immediate medical attention so that his eye health can be maintained.

 What is Congenital Nystagmus?